 The 7 Best Backup Cameras for an RV or Travel Trailer

-Hard Wired RV Backup Cameras
+Best Wired RV Backup Camera Systems

-- Rear View Safety Backup Camera (RVS-770613): The RVS-770613 provides users with top-notch features, such as a 7-inch color screen with a 130-degree viewing perimeter.
+The RVS-770613 provides users with top-notch features, such as a 7-inch color screen with a 130-degree viewing perimeter.
 Furthermore, the camera’s infra-red-light structure and CCD component contribute to its exceptional night vision abilities.
 It also comes equipped for installation with a 66-foot cable and connections.

-7. 4UCam 8909 Wi-Fi: If you’re on a budget, but still want quality, purchase this camera.
+If you’re on a budget, but still want quality, purchase this camera.
 It effortlessly mounts on your license plate frame and does not require a dash monitor.
 Instead, view your surroundings by downloading the app on your smartphone.
 While this method has a lower quality picture and smaller screen, it still works well for those who do not wish to buy a camera system.

-How Do I Install My RV Backup Camera?
+How To Install An RV Backup Camera

-In total, there are three kinds of mounting systems.
 Surface-mounted cameras attach onto any external surface, and most people put them on the back of the rig.
 Flush-mounted devices fit into a self-made hole in your RV, which requires a bit of drilling and makes for a permanent fixture.
 Lastly, a license-mounted camera is less invasive and fits into the hole of your license plate.

 Each of these cameras has a unique installation process.
 Product labels also specify where and how you should put it on your RV or travel trailer.
 To find these specific details, refer to the owner’s manual.
 Know that installing your backup camera takes time and patience.
 Furthermore, hard-wired options require more labor and take much longer than their wireless counterpart.